dive0/github-tutorial/README.md

 #### Undoing `commit`
 You will use this if you want to change your commit message.
 There are different codes to undo a commit, and each code has its own effect.
 * `HEAD~1` means to move the HEAD 1 commit back
+* `git reset --soft HEAD~1`
+  * Your commit will be undone, and your file and the staging area not be changed.
+The file will still be in the staging area.

+#### Undoing `commit` And `add`
+This is used when you want to add or change something in the commit.
+* `git reset HEAD~1`
+  * Your commit will be undone, and your changes will still be present.
+You will be able to continue the changes you made.
+The file in the staging area will be deleted

+#### Undoing `commit` and `add` And edits
+This is used to delete the whole changes along with the commit and the file in the staging area.
 * `git reset --hard HEAD~1`
   * This will nuke/delete the current commit
   * Since `--hard` was used, your file will change to the state of the previous commit.
 Your changes are deleted

-* `git reset HEAD~1`
-  * Your commit will be undone, and your changes will still be present.
-You will be able to continue the changes you made.
-The file in the staging area will be deleted
-* `git reset --soft HEAD~1`
-  * Your commit will be undone, and your file and the staging area not be changed.
-The file will still be in the staging area.
-* `git reflog`
+#### `Checkout` from a destroyed `commit`
+This allows you to temporarily go back to a destroyed commit.
 * Use this when you want to recover a commit that you destroyed
+  * `git log`
   * This code will show a list of commit shas
   * Use `git checkout -b someNewBranchName shaYouDestroyed` when you found the sha for the commit that you destroyed.
-Replace `someNewBranchName` with a new name and `shaYouDestroyed` with the sha that you destroyed
+Replace `someNewBranchName` with a new name and `shaYouDestroyed` with the sha that you destroyed.
+This will bring you back to the commit that you destroyed and make another commit at the same time.
+  * You can also use `git checkout -b shaYouDestroyed` to just bring you back to the destroyed commit and not making another commit.

+#### `Revert` to a previous `commit`
+This will help you go back to a previous `commit` without changing the history of your work.
+* Use `git revert sha` to revert the commit represented by the sha
+* `git revert HEAD~2..HEAD` will revert the last 2 commits (This is a range from different places)
+* `git revert sha1..sha4` is also a range but using the commit sha
+* `git revert -m 1 merge_commit_sha` this will revert to the commit that was merged.
+Change "merge_commit_sha" to commit sha that was merged.

 #### Undoing `push`